survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.generateActions('create', 'update', 'delete');
 ```

-Alt provides an alternative, verbose syntax for defining Actions.
-It is handy when you are communicating with an external API.
-Each API query would go here and you would trigger other Actions based on the result.
-You could then decide what to do with the results.

-T> You can even track the request state by setting up a custom Store just for that.
-In that case you would trigger Actions that alter the state of that Store.
-You could have a component that logs the result or shows it at the user interface based on that.

 ### Defining a Store for `Notes`

 A Store is a single source of truth for a part of your application state.
 In this case we need one to maintain the state of the notes.
 We will connect all the actions we defined above using the `bindActions` function.